midumass/midumass.github.io/_pages/WoWAH.md

 [View on GitHub](https://github.com/midumass/DSC-540/tree/master/10.3)

 ### Purpose
-Analyzing data pulled from the World of Warcraft Auction House
+Pulling data from the World of Warcraft Auction House API for analysis

 ### Technologies
 * Python